goFrendiAsgard/zaruba/docs/run-task/run-a-single-task.md

 # 🍺 Run a Single Task
 <!--endTocHeader-->

-You can run a specific task by providing it's name.
+You can run a single task by providing it's name.

 There are two types of task:

-* __Globally available task__: Can be executed from anywhere
+* __Globally accessible task__: Can be executed from anywhere
 * __Project specific task__: Can only be executed from project's top level directory.

-# Run a Globally Available Task
+# Run a Globally Accessible Task

-To execute globally available task, you can invoke `zaruba please` from anywhere:
+To execute globally accessible task, you can invoke `zaruba please` from anywhere:

 ```bash
 zaruba please <task-name>